Lindsaybgood/School_District_Analysis/README.md

 ## Summary
 Unfortunately, it is not possible to determine the extent of the potential academic dishonesty or identify soecific indivuals to exclude from the dataset.
 As a consequence of this, the entire ninth grade of students from Thomas High School have had their scores omitted from the results.
 This is a suboptimal situation because a full set of data is ideal for creating the most accurate results.

 Relacing the ninth graders' scores with NaN caused Thomas High School's overall passing percentages and average scores to plummet.
 The district as a whole has also had its average math and reading scores decrease, as well as the overall passing percentage for students.
 Furthermore, Thomas High School lost its placement as a top five school within this District.
 However, after updating the total student counts to exclude the Thomas High School ninth graders and omitting their scores from the dataset, Thomas High School regained its high average scores and retained its position as the number two school in the District.
-To view the full script, please open PyCitySchools_Challenge.ipynb in Jupyter Notebook.